motoras/kekbit/examples/README.md

 This is a more complete version of the echo application.
 Two users will start each one an instance of the [chat application](https://github.com/motoras/kekbit/blob/master/kekbit-core/examples/chat.rs), and will be able to exchange messages by typing them into the console.
 In a more complex scenario you could have a chain of users talking, each reading from a channel and writing in a different one.
 The *Bye* message will stop the conversation.

-In order to start a caht instance, in the kekbit_core folder type:
+In order to start a chst instance type:
  ```cargo run --example chat <channel_id_1> <channel_id_2>```

  E.g: